How Does Recycling Incentives Help Boost Recycling? ♻️

 Another example is Terracycle.
 It has set up a team all across the US that allows organisations to collect all kinds of recyclables and submit them for money.
 In turn, Terracycle collects this rubbish and utilises it to create all kinds of new products.

 Along with positive, there may also come the negative.
 Although it is good, it is also very important to mention some issues it can bring to the table.
 First of all, would people still recycle if no incentives are available?
 Let’s face it, some people only recycle because of the incentives.
 Remove the recycling incentive scheme and lo and behold recycling rates will go down.
 This will instil in people’s heads that recycling must always come with a reward of some sorts.
 No reward for them means no recycling.
 See our infographic on recycling facts in Australia.

 Additionally, another thing we can look at is its sustainability.
 Looking at it from a different angle, one might argue this is not a sustainable practice.
 What makes me say that?
 In people’s heads, buying more products becomes acceptable because they think they can just recycle them and earn incentives, instead.
 But what about the energy consumed in the production of those items bought?
-Although the idea is good, there are still some flaws that go with it.
-But nonetheless, for me, it is still a good way to encourage recycling more.
+Although the idea is good on the surface, there are still some flaws that go with it.

 To be frank, although providing incentives for recycling is a good way to eliminate waste, I do not think it is enough to help fight off the huge amount of waste.
 As a result, I also came up with ways on how to boost recycling.
 Here they are:

 - Place recycling bins on public spaces – we all know that we can find many people in public spaces such as parks, malls, bus stops, etc. More people means more waste produced.
 As such, these spots are a good location to have recycling bins.